 This landmark study sparked a 2.0 version with results launch in the spring of 2019.
-This study expanded the number of hospitals to over 1,600 in 25 states and included analysis of claims data from dozens of self-funded employers, two state-based all payer claims databases (APCDs), and one or more health plans.
+This analysis expanded the number of hospitals to over 1,600 in 25 states and included claims data from dozens of self-funded employers, two state-based all-payer claims databases (APCDs) and one or more health plans.

 A 3.0 study will be conducted in the fall of 2019 and will include additional states and hospitals.
-The results are anticipated for release in early 2020.
+The results are anticipated for release in late 2020.

 Our Next Steps

-As RAND is expands the scope of its analysis, the more valuable the results of this three-year study will be for employers as it will help inform their local strategy toward paying for value.
+As RAND expands the scope of its analysis, the more valuable the results of this three-year study will be for employers to help inform their local strategy to pay for value.